Keep on Teaching

 - Rearrange course activities if needed to delay those activities where face-to-face interaction is most crucial.

 - Replace physical resources with digital resources where possible.
-Students who have left campus will not have access to Payson Library, and most will not have carried all of their course textbooks with them.
-Payson Library will be short-staffed at best, so rapid turnaround of scanning requests from Payson is unrealistic.
+Remember that students who are not on campus will not have access to the library, and some will lack access to their course textbooks.
+Have realistic expectations about library staff support for scanning articles or book chapters.
 If you can, substitute materials that are available in Payson's full-text databases or that are freely available online.
 Please be careful about assigning readings from ebooks in the Pepperdine Libraries catalog, though, as these are not equally accessible to all students at all times due to check-out limits.

 - Consult your divisional dean about any division-specific considerations.